 St. Paul's teachers train children to live as Christians in the world, but not of the world.
 The Lord wants each of us to give a positive witness to the world.
-The way we dress is part of that witnessing process.
-Modesty and decency as opposed to the standards accepted by the world suggest that certain clothes should not be worn to school or at after school functions.
+The way we dress is part of that witness.
+Modesty and decency determine that certain clothes should not be worn to school or at after school functions.
 I Corinthians 10:23-31 - "Everything is permissible, but not everything is beneficial.
 Everything is permissible, but not everything is constructive.
 Nobody should seek his own good, but the good of others...So whether you eat or drink or whatever you do, do it all for the glory of God."